7.1 Variance Analysis Theory

 Continuing with the example let’s say actual direct labor costs were $25,000.
 The firm could calculate the direct labor variance as an unfavorable variance of $5,000, but that doesn’t help much because that information doesn’t lead to an action.
 Is that $5,000 unfavorable variance due to higher direct labor prices?
 Is it due to higher unit sales?
 Is it due to the more direct labor hours required per unit?
 If the firm knew which standard used to build the budget had fallen short, it would suggest an action.

-Rule #1 of Variance Analysis: If you want a variance to be actionable, it should be the difference between a more-budgeted number and a more-actual number where these two numbers differ only in terms of one standard versus actual figure.
+Rule of Thumb for Variance Analysis: If you want a variance to be actionable, your variance should be the difference between two numbers that differ by only one standard-versus-actual attribute.

 Here’s the basic shape of variances (I’ll explain more on each piece of this diagram later).

 At one end of the spectrum, you have actual figures.
 At the other end, you have the budgeted figures.
 (The difference between these two extremes is the total budget variance.)

 Variance analysis moves incrementally from one extreme to the other, comparing just one standard-versus-actual result at a time.
 This leads to variances that tell you how much of total budget variance is due to each cause.

 Let’s start with revenue variances.
 Here’s the key question for revenue variances: why would

 - There might be a variance in the price units were sold for.